Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Temperament: | Intelligent, independent, stubborn, playful, and affectionate. |

 The Redbone Coonoodle is a mixed breed created by mixing the Redbone Coonhound with a Poodle.
 It may look more like either parent.
-However, it’s likely to be a medium to large dog with a long neck and long muzzle.
-It has brown or amber eyes, and a brown or black nose.
+However, it will likely be a medium to large dog with a long neck and muzzle.
+It has brown or amber eyes and a brown or black nose.

-The Redbone Coonoodle is an intelligent breed, but the Redbone Coonhound in it may make it challenging to train.
-This breed is notorious for being stubborn, so an experienced owner is preferred unless you can spring for puppy school or obedience classes.
+The Redbone Coonoodle is an intelligent breed, but the Coonhound in it may make it challenging to train.
+This breed is notorious for stubbornness, so an experienced owner is preferred unless you can spring for puppy school or obedience classes.

 3 Little-Known Facts About the Redbone Coonoodle